YanWittmann/math-eval/doc/guide/md/basics/for.md

 for (variable in iterable) { ... };;;for (variable : iterable) { ... }
 ```

-Anything that is iterable can also be looped over by calling the `forEach` method:
+With each iteration, the variable is assigned the next value from the iterable.
+Anything that is iterable can also be
+looped over by calling the `forEach` method:

 ```static
 iterable.forEach(x -> { ... })